-—Hey, there!
-Just so you know, this is a very, very old post.
+—Hey there!
 We have revised and improved our prestige classes, as well as come up with another one: the Shadow Dancer, which you can check out for free in Arcane Emporium, Vol. 6 (click here).
 Additionally, we have one available on Dungeon Masters Guild: the Blood Mage (click here).—

 Prestige classes were introduced in 3rd Edition as a means to further individualize a character.
 They had prerequisites that could be met by characters of different classes, essentially acting like a more exclusive multiclassing option.